Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/adobe-analytics-release-notes.md

 * Fixed TimeSinceLaunch not getting reported in analytics hits.
 * Fixed a race condition which was causing a null pointer crash.

-## June 17, 2020

-### iOS Analytics 2.3.0

-* Added tvOS compatibility
-* Version 2.3.0 onwards, binaries are built with Xcode 11.0

-## June 1, 2020

-### iOS Analytics 2.2.4

-* Fixed incorrect timezone offset calculation
-* Fixed a crash which happened in Analytics::TrackLifecycle

-## March 2, 2020

-The following updates were made in this release:

-### iOS Analytics 2.2.3

-* `AnalyticsResponse` events are now always dispatched regardless if the debugApi is enabled or if AAM forwarding is enabled.
-* Report extension details to ACPCore for improved logging and Griffon support.
-* Improved existing log messages and added additional logging to assist with debugging.

 ## February 13, 2020